Uremic poisoning in Dogs

 Even if the dog suddenly stops eating or drinking, this should be regarded as a warning sign.
 A visit to the veterinarian is then essential to find out the cause and take appropriate measures.

-As a pet owner, it is important to pay attention to subtle changes in the dog’s behavior and health.
-For example, if the dog eats less, drinks more, or urinates more frequently, this may be an early indication of kidney problems.
-A change in breath odor should also be taken seriously.
+As a pet owner, it is important to pay attention to subtle changes in your dog’s behavior and health.
+If your dog eats less, drinks more, or urinates more frequently, this can be an early indication of kidney problems.
+A changed breath odor should also be taken seriously.

 To diagnose uremia, the veterinarian will usually perform a comprehensive clinical examination and order a blood test.
-Blood tests can show elevated levels of uremic substances such as urea and creatinine, which indicate kidney dysfunction.
+Blood tests can show elevated levels of uremic toxins such as urea and creatinine, which indicate renal dysfunction.

-In addition, urine tests can be carried out to check the concentration and composition of the urine.
+In addition, urine tests may be performed to check the concentration and composition of the urine.
 Imaging techniques such as ultrasound or X-rays can also be used to detect structural changes in the kidneys.

 In some cases, a kidney biopsy may be necessary to determine the exact cause of the kidney damage.
 However, this is usually only done if other diagnostic measures do not provide sufficient information.

-If uremia is suspected, it is important to give the dog immediate access to fresh water to avoid dehydration.
+If uremia is suspected, it is important to immediately provide the dog with access to fresh water to prevent dehydration.
 Adequate fluid intake can help reduce the concentration of waste products in the blood.

-It is advisable to keep the dog in a quiet and stress-free environment to avoid additional stress.
-Stress can worsen the symptoms and further impair the dog’s general condition.
+It is advisable to keep the dog in a calm and stress-free environment to avoid additional stress.
+Stress can worsen symptoms and further impair the dog’s general condition.

 The dog’s diet should be adjusted.
 A kidney diet can help relieve the strain on the kidneys.
 These diets are usually low in protein and phosphate, but rich in essential nutrients that the dog needs.
 It is important to consult the veterinarian before changing the diet.